ronnielivingsince1994/gulp/docs/api/task.md

 # task()

-**Reminder: This API isn’t the recommended pattern anymore - export your tasks.**
+**Reminder: This API isn't the recommended pattern anymore - export your tasks.**

 Defines a task within the task system.
 The task can then be accessed from the command line and the `series()`, `parallel()`, and `lastRun()` APIs.